 Between January 2023 and December 2026, the Lead-Based Paint Hazard Reduction Program will:

 Conduct FREE lead inspections/risk assessments in 95 rental units in downtown properties.

 Make 95 units lead safe for low- to moderate income tenants.

 Perform 75 FREE “Healthy Homes” assessments of environmental hazards.

 Make 70 of the 95 lead-safe units free from additional health hazards.

 Conduct community outreach to at least 4,000 individuals about the threat of childhood lead poisoning in aging rental units.

-Train/certify at least 45 individuals in lead hazard control to increase local capacity and help prevent future childhood lead poisoning.
+Train/certify at least 45 individuals and four abatement firms in lead hazard control to increase local capacity and help prevent future childhood lead poisoning.